 How many days in Dresden?

 I thought spending 48 hours in Dresden was enough to see the most important sights of the city and enjoy a few drink and food stops as well.
 However, if you want to visit Dresden in one day, I think that's possible too if you limit yourself to either the Altstadt or Neustadt, or pick out a few things you really want to see beforehand because you won't be able to see it all.

 Of course, for some ideas on what to see in Dresden in 1 day, you can also use my itinerary and just drop the things that seem least interesting to you.

 That was it!
-Congratulations, you’ve made it through a 4,000+-word Dresden city.
-I hope this guide will help you in planning your own trip to the city, whether you decide to visit Dresden in 2 days, more or less.
+I hope this guide will help you in planning your own trip and deciding which things to do in Dresden suit your plans, whether you decide to visit Dresden in 2 days, more or less.

 If you liked it, please also share it with other people through Facebook, Twitter or another channel so that they can benefit from it as well.

 - Things to do in Düsseldorf when the weather sucks

 - Münster, where old and new meet and match

 I was invited to Dresden by Dresden Marketing and Germany Tourism.
 However, the choice to enjoy a place like I enjoyed Dresden will always be my own.